 Loretta’s question was asked in a recent Horse Talk webinar at The Horse’s Advocate™.
-It was free and no one left the meeting during the first hour!
+It was free, and no one left the meeting during the first hour!

 “I was wondering if there is a sure proof way to expose your horse to everything and keep him/her calm when doing so.
 Thanks”Loretta

-I loved this question and may make a future Horse Talk webinar dedicated to this topic – “Who Is Responsible For Your Horse’s Behavior?”
+I loved this question and may dedicate a future Horse Talk webinar to this topic – “Who Is Responsible For Your Horse’s Behavior?”

 I see this happen everywhere because we are now a reactive society.
 What I mean by this is that we constantly react to stimuli in every aspect of our lives.
-Advertisers depend on us not to think, but to react.
-Drive this car and you will become: envied, responsible, courageous, sexy, powerful, etc.
+Advertisers depend on us not to think but to react.
+Drive this car, and you will become: envied, responsible, courageous, sexy, powerful, etc.

 Look at our relationships starting as children.
 “Mommy, he pulled my hair!”
 Why tell Mommy?
 Tell the puller of the hair to knock it off.
 Later in life, we master our language to manipulate those around us.
 Using words as weapons more powerful than bullets, each of us has used words to create reactions from those around us.
 This applies to lying, cheating, conning, seducing, begging, preaching and pleading.

 We use words and actions efficiently, usually with measures learned from actors from the thousands of TV shows and movies we have senselessly watched.
 It has become so rare to find someone who is themselves and not a mix of actors from our past.
 From Beyoncé to John Wayne, we all pretend to be someone else to get something from someone else.
 In other words, we are all manipulators.
-Some of us are very good at this and achieve a lot of success, usually at the expense of others.
+Some of us are very good at this and achieve much success, usually at the expense of others.

 What does this have to do with the question Loretta asked?
 Let’s take a look.